smart-data-models/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicleModel/doc/spec_ES.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     manufacturerName:
-      description: 'The name of the manufacturer of this Unmanned Aerial Vehicle Model.'
+      description: The name of the manufacturer of this Unmanned Aerial Vehicle Model
       type: string
       x-ngsi:
         type: Property
     maxFlightAltitude:
-      description: 'The maximum flight altitude of the Unmanned Aerial Vehicle Model above ground.
-Specify value and units of measure.'
+      description: The maximum flight altitude of the Unmanned Aerial Vehicle Model above ground.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     maxFlightTime:
-      description: 'The maximum duration of flight of the Unmanned Aerial Vehicle Model with full fuel and no load.
-Specify value and units of measure.'
+      description: The maximum duration of flight of the Unmanned Aerial Vehicle Model with full fuel and no load.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     maxGroundVelocity:
-      description: 'The maximum ground velocity of the Unmanned Aerial Vehicle Model (under still wind conditions).
-Specify value and units of measure.'
+      description: The maximum ground velocity of the Unmanned Aerial Vehicle Model (under still wind conditions).
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     maxLoad:
-      description: 'The maximum load that the Unmanned Aerial Vehicle is permitted to transport.
-Specify value and units of measure.'
+      description: The maximum load that the Unmanned Aerial Vehicle is permitted to transport.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     minUnladenWeight:
-      description: 'The weight of the Unmanned Aerial Vehicle with full fuel but no load.
-Specify value and units of measure.'
+      description: The weight of the Unmanned Aerial Vehicle with full fuel but no load.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     minWeight:
-      description: 'The weight of the Unmanned Aerial Vehicle without fuel or load.
-Specify value and units of measure.'
+      description: The weight of the Unmanned Aerial Vehicle without fuel or load.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     model:
-      description: 'The UAV models identifier, which may be a Unmanned Aerial Vehicle Model.'
+      description: 'The UAV models identifier, which may be a Unmanned Aerial Vehicle Model'
       type: string
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *unmannedaerialvehiclemodel_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     rotors:
-      description: 'The number of the rotors of the Unmanned Aerial Vehicle Model.'
+      description: The number of the rotors of the Unmanned Aerial Vehicle Model
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri